DimpleB0501/installing_useful_softwares/Beautify and CPPLINT/ReadMe.md

   - Select **atom-beautify**
   - You will see **Settings** goto **C++** select **Beautify on Save**.
 Add **uncrustifyConfig.cfg** path to **Config path**.
-  - Install uncrustify by typing `sudo apt-get install uncrustify`
+  - Install uncrustify by typing `sudo apt-get install uncrustify` Now when you save a c++ file atom beautify should align and do its trick.

 CCPLINT